blogbinh/OpenCore-Install-Guide/why-oc.md

 # Common Myths

-## Is OpenCore unstable as it's a beta
+## Có phải OpenCore không ổn định vì nó là bản beta?

-Short Answer: No
+Câu trả lời ngắn: Không

-Long Answer: No
+Câu trả lời dài: Không

-OpenCore's version number does not represent the quality of the project.
-Instead, it's more of a way to see the stepping stones of the project.
+Số phiên bản của OpenCore không tái hiện chất lượng của dự án.
+Thay vào đó, it's more of a way to see the stepping stones of the project.
 Acidanthera still has much they'd like to do with the project including overall refinement and more feature support.

 For example, OpenCore goes through proper security audits to ensure it complies with UEFI Secure Boot, and is the only Hackintosh bootloader to undergo these rigorous reviews and have such support.

-Version 0.6.1 was originally designed to be the official release of OpenCore as it would have proper UEFI/Apple Secure Boot, and would be the 1 year anniversary of OpenCore's release as a public tool.
+Phiên bản 0.6.1 vốn dĩ được thiết kê là bản ra mắt chính thức OpenCore vì nó có UEFI/Apple Secure Boot ổn định, và đánh dấu tròn 1 năm OpenCore được ra mắt như là bộ công cụ công khai.
 However, due to circumstances around macOS Big Sur and the rewriting of OpenCore's prelinker to support it, it was decided to push off 1.0.0 for another year.

-Current road map:
+Bản đồ các giai đoạn:

-* 2019: Year of Beta
+* 2019: Năm của Beta
-* 2020: Year of Secure Boot
+* 2020: Năm của Secure Boot
-* 2021: Year of Refinement
+* 2021: Năm của sự sàng lọc

 So please do not see the version number as a hindrance, instead as something to look forward to.